MWatkins87/Class_Project_Group_5/README.md

     # renaming the first column to year for the graphs below
     filtered_metro_df = filtered_metro_df.rename(columns={"RegionName":"Year"})

-    # and easier way to rename the columns in a for lloop so i dont have to write it out 10 times
+    # and easier way to rename the columns in a for loop so i don't have to write it out 10 times
     for i in range(2012,2023):
        filtered_metro_df = filtered_metro_df.rename(columns={f"{i}-01-31":f"{i}"})